Reflecting On Baumgartner’s Free Fall Attempt From The Edge Of Space

 Gemini and Apollo astronaut Gus Grissom.
 RIP Gus.

-Really though, it’s not an economic strategy that I wish to point out here.
 It’s the potential for an economic strategy, the potential for a social strategy, the potential for an emotional strategy and in fact all the potential strategies that our digital age has room for.
 Extreme human activities are by their very nature extremely emotional.
 They connect with us on a deep rooted, conscious and subconscious level.
 It’s like a modern incarnation of the primitive hunt or the ancient journey.

 The development of economy and a look at where experience currently influences commerce.

 If you choose to experience Felix Baumgartner’s highest free fall record attempt live on your smart device or project it into your living room like we are planning on doing here at the Silo office- you will be transformed on some level.
-(In the marketing and advertising world this is known as Pine and Gilmore’s Experience Economy) That’s probably due to the fact that the natural environment, though beautiful, is incredibly dangerous and deadly and throughout our development as we have come to dominate this planet, we have developed and conquered by using technology.
+(In the marketing and advertising world this is known as Pine and Gilmore’s Experience Economy.)
+That’s probably due to the fact that the natural environment, though beautiful, is incredibly dangerous and deadly and throughout our development as we have come to dominate this planet, we have developed and conquered by using technology.
 Is it incredulous to suggest that by using our smart device to experience these dangerous feats, we are in fact celebrating mankind’s conquering of danger and nature through technology?
 The very technology that we now hold in our hands?
 For the Silo, Jarrod Barker.

 * Representation and Consciousness in Spinoza’s Naturalistic Theory of the Imagination, D. Garrett, New York University